 Judean culture in the second-temple period (c.
 500 BCE-70 CE) was diverse.
 And it is important to remember that what we often call “early Christianity” or, perhaps better, the Jesus-movement was in fact one among many Judean groups or sects in first century Palestine and the Mediterranean diaspora (Jews also lived in Greek and Roman cities outside of Israel).

 Among groups within Judaism or Judean culture, we happen to know most about the sects that the Jewish historian Josephus styles as three (or four) Judean “philosophies” (especially in War 2.119-166 and Antiquities 18.11-25, produced in the 70s and 90s CE).
-The works of Josephus, along with all kinds of supporting information, are available online on the PACE (Project on Ancient Cultural Engagement) site.

 In more than one passage, Josephus speaks of the Pharisees, the Sadducees, and the Essenes.
 In one of them he tacks on the so-called “fourth philosophy,” a violent group stemming, Josephus’ claims, from the tax-related rebellion (c.
 6 CE) associated with Judas of Galilee and including, in his view, the sicarii assassins of the mid-first century.
 The difficulty is that Josephus’ account of each of these groups is brief and sketchy, and he has certain axes to grind.
 It is from Josephus, for instance, that we hear some reliable information that the Pharisees were concerned with the exact interpretation of the law and that they believed in some form of future resurrection (“immortality of the soul”), while the Sadducees did not believe in such a resurrection (War 2.162).
 Josephus doesn’t hesitate to make value judgements in his descriptions, though.
 Thus he says that the Pharisees are friendly and nice to the public while the Sadducees treat one another badly and treat outsiders worse (War 2.162).